 On the taxation front, its simplicity stands out, as business profits and losses are reported directly on your personal tax return.
 However, this simplicity comes with a significant drawback: personal liability.
 If the business incurs debts or faces lawsuits, your personal assets, like your home or savings, could be at risk.

-A partnership involves two or more people sharing the responsibilities, profits, and losses of a business (check out partnership definition).
+A partnership involves two or more people sharing the responsibilities, profits, and losses of a business (check out business partnership definition).
 Partnerships offer the advantage of pooling resources and expertise, which can provide a solid foundation for the new business, especially when partners bring complementary skills.
 Shared decision-making can lead to more robust business strategies, but it can also be a source of conflict if partners disagree.

 One significant disadvantage of partnerships is that partners usually share liability, so each partner may be held responsible for the actions of the other.
 This shared responsibility can lead to personal assets being vulnerable if the business struggles financially.

-An LLC is a hybrid structure that combines the flexibility of a partnership with the liability protection of a corporation (see liability protection definition).
+An LLC is a hybrid structure that combines the flexibility of a partnership with the liability protection of a corporation (see limited personal liability definition).
 One of its primary advantages is the protection against personal liability it usually offers to its members (owners).
 So, in most situations, your personal assets are shielded from business debts or claims (see members definition).

 While they’re relatively easy to set up and maintain, LLCs provide more flexibility in management and profit distribution than corporations.
 On the flip side, unlike sole proprietorships or general partnerships, LLCs need to register with the state and pay associated formation fees, and there can be more administrative complexities.

 Like an LLC, a corporation definition is another legal entity distinct from its owners, providing the highest level of personal asset protection.
 Owners, or shareholders, are typically not personally responsible for business debts or liabilities.
 Corporations have the potential to raise capital by selling stock, which can be beneficial for growth.
+(See stock definition)

 However, they come with considerable administrative requirements, including regular meetings, detailed record-keeping, and complex tax and reporting requirements.
 While they offer robust liability protection and growth opportunities, the costs — both in terms of money and time — can be prohibitive for smaller roofing ventures.